tytydraco/yessleep/out/A_new_me_A_better_me.md

-I’d taken a boost from the tube, got a new shirt, and brought my flip comb.
+I’d taken a boost from the tube, got a new shirt, and brought my comb.
 It felt like a good luck charm by now.
 Keiko had asked me to meet her at her apartment.
 I’d just taken a small touch of the tube-powder, so I could feel that rumbling nervousness deep down, but I could easily push it down.
 Still, there was something in the air that I couldn’t put my finger on.

 Everything felt a little colder, a little darker.
 The wind howled louder than usual, and there was a strange sound somewhere off in the distance.
 Standing on the street outside Keiko’s apartment building, the streetlights burned me.
 It felt like I was being judged.
 Like I wasn’t really being myself.
 What kind of man was I tricking her to fall in love with?